-Australian Institute of Health and Welfare 2020.
-Homelessness and homelessness services.
-Canberra: AIHW.
-Viewed 28 September 2021, https://pp.aihw.gov.au/reports/australias-welfare/homelessness-and-homelessness-services
+Australian Institute of Health and Welfare (2021) Homelessness and homelessness services., AIHW, Australian Government, accessed 29 January 2022

 Get citations as an Endnote file:

-The data on Specialist Homelessness Services on this page are drawn from the Specialist Homelessness Services annual report (AIHW 2020a) and the Specialist Homelessness Services monthly data report (AIHW 2020b), two dedicated reports for detailed data on people receiving support.
+The data on Specialist Homelessness Services on this page are drawn from the Specialist Homelessness Services annual report (AIHW 2021a) and the Specialist Homelessness Services monthly data report (AIHW 2021b), two dedicated reports for detailed data on people receiving support.

 Homelessness can be the result of many social, economic and health–related factors.
 Individual factors, such as low educational attainment, whether someone is working, experience of family and domestic violence, ill health (including mental health issues) and disability, trauma, and substance misuse may make a person more at risk of becoming homeless (Fitzpatrick et al. 2013).
 Structural factors, including lack of adequate income and limited access to affordable and available housing, also contribute to risk of homelessness (Johnson et al. 2015; Wood et al. 2015).
 Determining how individual and structural risk factors interact to influence a person’s vulnerability to, and experience of, homelessness is an important ongoing focus of homelessness research (Fitzpatrick & Christian 2006; Lee et al. 2010).